lemdt/CovidShinyModel/README.md

 ## Development Environment Setup (R)

+The shiny app is located in the folder /CovidModel.

+To run and test locally on your computer:

 1) Install <a href="https://www.r-project.org/">R</a> and <a href="https://rstudio.com/products/rstudio/download/">R Studio</a>.

 2) Open R Studio and in the console, do the following to install the packages: